 The first nine months was a salvage and rescue operation to save the business from demise.
 This was an extremely challenging period with many difficult decisions executed by the CEO and CFOO, including letting go more than 50% of the staff base and cutting unprofitable customers.

 By July 2005, however, the business was safe and had in fact built up a small cash war chest.
-The satellite offices in the UK and the US were beefed up to be fully fledged offices with resident team members, and the company was renamed RuleBurst Corporation.
-To complement its BRE capability, the business undertook a small bolt-on acquisition in Australia, in late 2005, in the GRC (governance, risk and compliance) software space.
+The UK and US satellite offices were beefed up to be full-fledged outfits with resident team members, and the company was renamed RuleBurst Corporation.
+To complement its BRE capability, in late 2005, the business undertook a small bolt-on acquisition in Australia in the GRC (governance, risk, and compliance) software space.
 During the 2005 and 2006 financial years, the business grew revenues at 100% per annum, with strong profitability, reflecting the changes that had been made to culture and sales architecture as well as a leaner cost base.
-Importantly, RuleBurst secured a number of new marquee customers in both the United Kingdom and United States markets.
+Importantly, RuleBurst secured several new marquee customers in both the UK and US markets.

-In July 2006, the business showed classic growing-pains symptoms and over the ensuing nine months, people, systems and processes broke down.
-RuleBurst’s business consequently plateaued, and was unable to grow revenues in the 2007 financial year.
+In July 2006, the business showed classic growing pains and over the ensuing nine months, people, systems, and processes broke down.
+RuleBurst’s business consequently plateaued and was unable to grow revenues in the 2007 financial year.
 To overcome this problem, a change of leadership, upgrades to IT, accounting and ERP systems, and the introduction of new systems and processes were implemented.
 Additionally, and crucially, a cultural reboot was instigated with more urgency instilled into the sales team in particular.

 An opportunity also emerged in late 2007 to acquire a distressed North American peer, Haley Corporation.
 The new CEO led a deal that proved to be a strategic game changer for the company, cementing the strong presence and stature of RuleBurst in the North American market.
 The name of the company was thus changed to RuleBurst Haley.

 In June 2008, RuleBurst Haley agreed to be acquired by Oracle Corporation Limited, with deferred settlement in November 2008.
-Being in the eye of the global financial crisis (GFC) storm, this was a very difficult time to close a transaction, but the Chairman, Board and leadership team were persistent and a deal was finally consummated at an enterprise value of A$150m.
-This was an incredible result to deliver to investors, only 6 weeks after the demise of Lehman Brothers and when on a daily basis, the world fretted over whether the global financial system would melt down.
+Being in the eye of the global financial crisis (GFC) storm, this was a very difficult time to close a transaction, but the Chairman, Board, and leadership team were persistent, and a deal was finally consummated at an enterprise value of A$150m.
+This was an incredible result to deliver to investors only six weeks after the demise of Lehman Brothers and when, on a daily basis, the world fretted over whether the global financial system would melt down.

-In the space of four years, the company was transformed from being an Australian-centred business, on its deathbed, to being a successful global software company with operations in Australia, the United Kingdom, Europe, Asia and North America.
+In the space of four years, the company was transformed from being an Australian-centred business on its deathbed to being a successful global software company with operations in Australia, the UK, Europe, Asia, and North America.
 Value was created primarily from operational engineering and re-engineering, including of the sale architecture.
 The sale to Oracle delivered a 13.8x multiple of invested capital and a 93% IRR to the original ordinary share investors.